 A codec is how two devices communicate with each other.
 Think of it like a language that needs to be spoken by one device, and understood by another.
 All devices speak SBC which is the most basic codec, and from there things get messy.
 Mainly due to the fact that different companies prefer different codecs.
 Sony has LDAC, Qualcomm has aptX (and soon aptX Adaptive which has the potential to be the best one so far), and companies like Apple use AAC.
 Since Apple owns Beats, you can see why Beats headphones only use AAC.
 So is it bad?

-Well, AAC has a similar bitrate to MP3, which isn’t great.
+Well, AAC has a similar bitrate to MP3, which isn’t bad, but not ideal.
 But it does have a higher bit-depth, so you get slightly more information transferred at once even if the transfer speed is slower.
 That said, the codec is still years behind LDAC and aptX HD.
 To learn all about the different types of codecs and their pros and cons make sure to check out our full explainer piece, but when it comes to Beats products all you really need to know is that they only use AAC.

 What’s the deal with the W1 chip?